mahabubx7/akar/docs/guide/schema-validation.md

 ::: warning

-If you face any issue or problem using this in JavaScript, please let us know.
+If you face any issue or problem using this in JavaScript/TypeScript, please let us know.
 You can also create an issue for that.

 :::